 So what changes do I make for a trip of this length?
 Well, I do make sure I have clothes for a variety of climates – wet and dry, hot and a bit cooler.
 The only major difference will be in terms of toiletries and medications.
 I have to have enough medication for this length of trip with me.
 Also, things like face moisturizer, makeup, hair care, those I need to have enough to make it thru the trip.
 I can pick up items on the trip if need be.
 Sunscreen is great to pick up overseas.
 But since all my clothes can be washed, I don’t need to bring enough clean clothes to last me 5 weeks.
 I just have to plan to get things washed.
 That is why I make sure everything goes together, and more tops then bottoms.
 But the only real change for a trip of this length is to make sure I have enough consumable items – makeup, moisturizer, etc.

-the bag – This is a Tumi international case.
+My bag is a Tumi international case.
 It is within carry on limits.
-Here’s the difference between the old and new suitcases.

 There are bras, undies, shapewear, socks, shoes, a black sheath dress, 2 jackets for evening, tan pants then an assortment of tops for both day and evening.